-MapTiler allows rendering into a hybrid tile format, so that transparent tiles are using transparent format (such as PNG) and tiles without any transparency at all are saved into a different format (such as JPEG).
-For aerial photos overlays or other datasets this can mean significant saving of the storage.
+MapTiler allows rendering into a hybrid tile format which allowes transparent tiles using transparent format (such as PNG) and tiles without any transparency at all are saved into a different format (such as JPEG).
+For aerial photos overlays or other datasets, this can mean a significant saving of the storage.
 Generated files are without extensions.
 This is done to simplify the generated OpenLayers viewer.